conan-io/docs/reference/tools.rst

     def check_min_cppstd(conanfile, cppstd, gnu_extensions=False)

-Validate the current cppstd from settings or compiler, if it is supported by the required cppstd version.
+Validates if the applied cppstd setting (from `compiler.cppstd` settings or deducing the default from `compiler` and `compiler.version`) is at least the value specified in the `cppstd` argument.
 It raises a ``ConanInvalidConfiguration`` when is not supported.

 .. code-block:: python